 - Many of the Company’s services involve safety risk activities.
 Individuals are instructed to perform their work responsibilities in a manner to provide the proper degree of safety for themselves, their fellow workers, our customers, and the general public.

-- All matters related to recruiting, hiring, training, compensation, benefits, promotions, discipline, transfers, layoffs, terminations, and all treatment on the job, will be respectful of each other and free of unlawful discrimination and harassment.
+- All matters related to recruiting, hiring, training, compensation, benefits, promotions, discipline, transfers, layoffs, terminations, and all terms and conditions of employment, will be respectful of each other and free from discrimination harassment, and retaliation.

 - We will solicit business from our customers and potential customers in a professional and ethical manner.
 The Company’s advertising will accurately represent our services and products.
 We will respond to the complaints of our customers or business associates in a professional manner.
 Customers are to be treated respectfully in situations where disagreements arise, and we will seek fair and equitable resolutions.